JeschkeLab/DeerLab/docsrc/source/theory.rst

 All spin labels are spin-1/2 or can be treated as such.
 High-spin systems are not handled by DeerLab.

-.. rubric:: No multi-spin effects

-There are no more than two spin labels on a protein (or other cluster).
-Multi-spin effects are not handled by DeerLab.

 .. rubric:: No delocalization

 The unpaired electron spin density on the spin labels can be treated as localized in a single point.
 Delocalized spin systems are not handled by DeerLab.